boxtopwashere/boxtopwashere.github.io/ArchInstall.md

 ## Pre Install
 #### Preparing Installation
 * Download Arch Linux ISO and verify signature use sha256sums
-* Create new VM using verified ISO with 20GB of ram
+* Create new VM using verified ISO with 20GB of HDD

 ## Base Installation